 Jim Warren is a nationally recognized professional researcher, writer, and publisher.
-A partner in the research firm of Warren, Carmack & Associates, his specialties include tracing Southern, Midwestern, and New England families, onsite U.S. research, and immigrant, American Indian, and Irish ancestors.
+A partner in the research firm of Warren, Carmack & Associates, his specialties include tracing Southern, Midwestern, New York, and New England families, onsite U.S. research, and immigrant, American Indian, and Irish ancestors.

-Jim has been a full-time professional for the past twenty-six years with his research base at the Family History Library in Salt Lake City.
+Jim has been a full-time professional for the past thirty-two years with his research base at the Family History Library in Salt Lake City.
 He is also available for onsite research across the country, at the National Archives, and in Ireland and the British Isles.
 Jim co-authored Your Guide to the Family History Library and Getting the Most Mileage from Genealogical Research Trips.

 Jim’s warm and humorous style has made him a popular seminar and after-dinner speaker for twenty years at annual national conferences in the U.S. and New Zealand, and dozens of state and local seminars in thirty states.
 From 1995 to 2003 he co-administered and taught the “Discover Your Family History” series of classes hosted by the Minnesota Historical Society.
 He was Course Coordinator of the annual Salt Lake Institute of Genealogy’s American Genealogy Records and Resources course for seven years, combining classroom instruction with hands-on assistance to students in the Family History Library.